-The DUI officers will likely claim that your speech was “mumbled” and “slurred”, and that your thinking ability was “slow” and “confused.”
-But this may be an exaggeration stemming from the officers’ bias and their desire to build a case against you.
+Contact a friend, acquaintance, or family member as soon after the Las Vegas DUI arrest as possible and let them hear your voice.
+The DUI officers will likely claim that your speech was mumbled or slow, though this may be an exaggeration stemming from the officers’ desire to build a case against you.

 Your friends or family may have a very different impression.
 They may recall that you seemed alert and coherent and that your speech was completely normal.
 If so, they may become important witnesses as to your lack of alcohol impairment.